murtazapatel89100/go-utils/README.md

 ---

+### 3. jsonfmt

+A CLI tool for formatting and validating JSON files.

+Primary use case:

+- Format and validate JSON files with consistent indentation
+- Quick JSON validation in development and CI/CD pipelines

+Key features:

+- Pretty-print JSON with configurable indentation
+- Validate JSON syntax
+- Output formatted JSON or validation results

+---

 ## Reusable Package: envutils

 The `envutils` package provides reusable logic used by the CLI tools and other Go projects.